grant-TraDA/NLP-2023W/6. NER for acknowledgments/final/README.md

 All trainings history is saved in .txt files in folder *training_outputs*.
 If no model name is provided at the beginning of the file name, then we refer to Flair Embedding model.
 Otherwise, the model name is stated in the name of file, as well as number of corpus and whether the corpus was enriched with silver standard set.

 File *post_trainning_analysis.ipynb* contains all the model's performance evaluation, including all the plots.
 It is based on the training outputs.

+All the requirements can be found in *requirements.txt* file.